 Are there any side effects to the treatment?

 As energy is redirected in the body, internal chemicals and hormones are stimulated and healing begins to take place.
 Occasionally, the original symptoms worsen for a few days, or other general changes in appetite, sleep, bowel or urination patterns, or emotional state may be triggered.
 These should not cause concern as they are simply indications that the acupuncture is starting to work.

-It is quite common with the first one or two treatments to have a sensation of deep relaxation or even mild disorientation immediately following the treatment.
-These pass within a short time and do no require anything more than a bit of rest to overcome.
+It is common with the first one or two treatments to have a sensation of deep relaxation or even mild disorientation immediately following the treatment.
+These pass within a short time and do not require anything more than a bit of rest to overcome.

 What are the needles like?
 Do they hurt?

-People experience acupuncture needling differently.
+People experience Medical Acupuncture differently.
 Most patients feel only minimal pain or discomfort as the needles are inserted; some feel no pain at all.
 Once the needles are in place, there is no pain.

 What is Group Acupuncture?

-If you do not have acupuncture benefits through your insurance carrier, we offer group treatments at $40 per session.
+Group treatments are offered for $40 per session.
 Performed in chairs with several people in the same room, group treatments are a great way to maintain health while keeping the costs down.
-They are best for those with musculoskeletal pain and injuries, as the acupuncture points are limited.
-Only acupuncture points along the lower arms and legs, head, ears, feet and shoulders are used.
+Group sessions are best for those with musculoskeletal pain and injuries.
+Medical Acupuncture is only performed along the lower arms and legs, head, ears, feet and shoulders.
 Patients can expect to sit for 30-45 minutes during the treatment and are welcome to bring headphones to listen to music.
 Wearing loose fitting clothing so the doctor can easily access acupuncture points is recommended.

 Private treatments are recommended for those with complex problems, conditions with emotional aspects or conditions of a private nature.